nelstrom/radiant-audio_player-extension/README.md

 Audio Player
 ============

 This extension for Radiant adds a Flash audio player plugin which can be embedded on the pages of your site.
 It adds an "Audio" tab to the admin area, where mp3 files may be uploaded.

+Suggested uses: publishing a podcast, or portfolio of music.

+This is a standalone extension.
+It does not depend on any other asset management extensions, but neither should it cause any conflict if you do have such an extension installed.

 Installation
 ------------